mikeybkats/theHeartOftheBuddhasTeaching/Book Reports/Report2-Chapters5-7.md

 After calming ourselves, the next purpose of meditation is rest.
 Rest is required for growth and healing.
 Meditation should not feel hard, let the body sink into it and relax.
 If there is a struggle, let it go.

+If I've learned anything about meditating it's that medition

+// Chapter 7

 *The wheel of Dharma* - The metaphor for how Buddhism is practiced.
 The wheel is "turned" three times for each Noble Truth.

 First turning – Recognition